-To disseminate the HUBzero software, to promote widespread adoption, and to coordinate software contributions coming from the community.
+To disseminate the HUBzero software and promote widespread adoption, and to coordinate software contributions coming from the community.
 Participants purchase support services from the Foundation, and the resulting revenue funds services for the community.

 Do we have to join the Foundation to use the HUBzero software?

-No. HUBzero is available as free open source software, and anyone can use the software under the LGPL-3.0 license.
-However, participants in the foundation get access to software fixes and enhancements ahead of the open source community, and they have the ability to influence the vision for future development.
+No. HUBzero is available as free open source software, and anyone can use the software under the LGPLv3 license.

 Who creates, supports, and maintains the HUBzero software?

-HUBzero was created by a team at Purdue University with support from the National Science Foundation and Purdue internal funding.
+HUBzero was originally created by a team at Purdue University with support from the National Science Foundation and Purdue internal funding.
 Ongoing development is supported primarily from sponsored research projects, which fund both new development and the operation of individual hubs.
 The HUBzero user community can contribute bug fixes, language translation files, new components, and other enhancements.
-The Purdue team handles the integration of new features into the HUBzero open source release.
+The HUBzero Foundation handles the integration of new features into the HUBzero open source release.

 Who determines the HUBzero Software Roadmap?